ld051609/DocuQuery/README.md

-# DocuQuery-AI
+# DocuQuery

-DocuQuery-AI is a web application that allows users to upload PDF documents and interact with them through a chat interface.
+DocuQuery is a web application that allows users to upload PDF documents and interact with them through a chat interface.
 Using the Retrieval-Augmented Generation (RAG) technique of Langchain, the application enables users to ask questions about the content of their uploaded PDFs and receive accurate, context-aware responses.
 The project leverages Firebase for chat functionality, authentication, and authorization.

 ## Table of Contents